lucups/bgm/README.md

 ### Download & Start

-Download the latest release binary file from [Github 的 BGM Release 页面](https://github.com/lucups/bgm/releases/), and run it by this command:
+Download the latest release binary file from [Github - The Release Page of BGM](https://github.com/lucups/bgm/releases/), and run it by this command:

 ```
 ./bgm